 Timothy J. Cooley, Superintendent, was present and acted as secretary.

-Mr. Vidrine asked board members to look at the agenda that had been prepared and stated that he would accept a motion to adopt the agenda, as presented.
-Upon motion of Charles Hudson, seconded by Wesley Taylor, board members voted in favor of adopting the agenda, as presented.
+David Vidrine asked whether all board members had received an agenda, stating that if no one wished to discuss the agenda, he would accept a motion to adopt the agenda as presented.
+Hearing no discussion, upon motion of Darrin Manuel, seconded by Ray Bowman, board members voted to adopt the agenda as presented.

-Next, board members were asked to consider adopting the minutes of the October 13, 2016, regular school board meeting, as published in the official journal.
-Upon motion of Don Gray, seconded by Ray Bowman, board members voted to adopt the minutes of the October 13, 2016, regular school board meeting as published in the official journal.
+Next, board members considered adopting the minutes of the October 12, 2017, regular meeting of the Beauregard Parish School Board, as published in the official journal.
+Upon motion of Don Gray, seconded by Darrin Manuel, board members voted in favor of adopting the minutes of the October 12, 2017, regular meeting, as published in the official journal.

-There being no further business, the meeting was adjourned by general consent.
+There being no further business, upon motion of Wesley Taylor, seconded by Ray Bowman, the board meeting was adjourned by general consent.